Engaging with Stakeholders

 How do we engage?

-• Through our Employee Engagement Panel, which meets regularly throughout the year.
-Each meeting is attended by the Group’s designated Workforce Non-Executive Director and is chaired by the Group’s HR Director.
-In addition the Group Chief Executive and Remuneration Committee Chair attended meetings in 2022.
+Through our Employee Engagement Panel, which meets regularly throughout the year.
+Each meeting is usually attended by a Board Director and is chaired by our Chief HR Officer.
+The Chairman, Workforce Non-Executive Director, Chair of the Remuneration Committee and Chief Financial Officer attended meetings in 2024.

 What did they tell us?

-• Our 2022 engagement survey had an 83% employee engagement score, with 92% committed to the Group and what we are trying to achieve.
+Our overall 2024 Employee Engagement Survey had an 81% employee engagement score, with 90% committed to the Group and what we are trying to achieve, while 91% understand how their work contributes to Persimmon’s goals.

 How do we measure the effectiveness of our engagement?